Part 4 of 5 in our entrepreneur series. This week: Part-time can be successful all the time.

 Today’s entrepreneurs cannot be put into one category of young, driven individuals.
-With the growing opportunities to start your own business, more people of all ages and backgrounds are dipping their toes in the entrepreneurial waters.
+With the growing opportunities to start your own business and other entrepreneur information, more people of all ages and backgrounds are dipping their toes in the entrepreneurial waters.

 Here’s some inside advice from five part-time entrepreneurs who represent the new breed…

-You have already heard that many big companies have actually been started in dorm rooms or garages while the founders were still students.
-These are people like Mark Zuckerberg, Steve Jobs, and Bill Gates who weren’t satisfied with merely getting their degree and opting for a corporate job.
+Many big companies have actually been started in dorm rooms or garages while the founders were still students.
+These are people like Mark Zuckerberg, Steve Jobs, and Bill Gates; Who weren’t satisfied with merely getting their degree and opting for a corporate job.

 A participant in Epicenter, an entrepreneurial hub for students founded by the National Science Foundation, had this advice for other student part-time entrepreneurs: “The first step is to really experiment.
 You don’t even have to be an entrepreneur at first.
 Just go and get involved and be fearless and experiment.”
 The Campus Entrepreneur website also offers all types of advice geared toward the high school and college student who is interested in becoming an entrepreneur.
 The site includes information about internships, startups, and jobs.